 Jesse Arseneault, PhD

 My current research is situated in the field of African Cultural Studies, and deals with representations of the human/animal dichotomy in African cultural texts.
-Tentatively titled, Toward an African Animal Studies: On the Limits of Concern in Contemporary African Politics, my manuscript in progress explores how concern for Africa manifests globally in relation to concepts of animality, inhumanity, and nonhumanity.
+Tentatively titled, Africa's Animalities: Concern for the Other-Than-Human in the Age of Empire, my manuscript in progress explores how concern for Africa manifests globally in relation to concepts of animality, inhumanity, and nonhumanity.
 It also explores the position of African animals in conservationist and environmentalist discourses.
 Moving beyond postcolonial analyses that have condemned the animalization of humans in African contexts, I examine the ways that various African texts recuperate notions of animality.
-I read these texts as a movement toward both resisting the dehumanization of Africans, but in such a way that stresses the shared precarity of human and nonhuman lives on the continent.
+I read these texts as a movement toward both resisting the dehumanization of Africans, but in such a way that stresses the shared lives of human and nonhuman lives on the continent.
 As such, my work attempts to resist anthropocentric logics that equate animality (and its various associations with Africanness) with subhumanity.
 My work borrows from the fields of critical animal studies, posthumanism, queer theory, and critical race theory to work toward a multivalent understanding of what the animal means within and in relation to “Africa” as a discursive construct.

-PhD, English and Cultural Studies, McMaster University, Hamilton ON
+PhD, English and Cultural Studies, McMaster University (2016)

 Research / teaching interests

-Cultural Studies / Postcolonial Literature and Theory / Africa / Contemporary South African Literature and Culture / Animal Studies / Queer Theory / Posthumanism / Globalization / HIV/AIDS
+Cultural Studies / Postcolonial Literature and Theory / Africa / Contemporary South African Literature and Culture / Animal Studies / Queer Theory / Posthumanism / Globalization / Pestilence